Beat the Heat in Madrid: 9 ways to cool off like a local this summer

 We don’t even have shade, for the most part, unless standing in the shadow of a giant cactus works for you.
 (Don’t even try sitting down–everything in the desert has spines.)

 After you’ve done ten or twenty Sonoran Desert summers, come back to Madrid and let’s talk.
 It’ll feel a lot cooler, I promise.

 By the way, is the aircon-makes-you-sick thing just an old wives’ tale, or can you actually get a cold from the chilly blasts of air at the office?

 Well, funny thing about that… The jury’s still out.
 Science says: maybe.

 P.S.
 So.
 How are you dealing with the heat this summer?
 Let us know in the comments!

 P.P.S.
-The aircon-makes-you-sick thing is just one of the things you discover about Spanish culture when you date a Spanish girl.
-Check out 7 things you should know for more.
+The aircon-makes-you-sick thing is just one of the many fun things you discover about Spanish culture when you date a Spanish girl.
+Check out 7 things you should know for more about that.

 P.P.P.S.
 Just hope they don’t cut your water in August.
 It sucks.
 Ask me how I know.